edmondchensj/cancer-research/README.md

 See my [blog post](https://edmondchensj.github.io/2018/08/09/breast-cancer-trends/) for the results.

 ## Usage
-The entire process can be broken down into the following parts, which has to be run in correct order.

 ### 1. Data Retrieval
 * Run `python code/get_data.py`
 * Note: By default, NCBI restricts the rate of downloads to 3 requests per second.
 To speed up data retrieval, register for an API key, which will increase the rate to 10 requests per second.
 See [here](https://www.ncbi.nlm.nih.gov/books/NBK25497/) for more information.